Teenage Mutant Ninja Turtles: Out of the Shadows (soundtrack)

-Teenage Mutant Ninja Turtles: Out of the Shadows (Music from the Motion Picture) is the score album to the 2016 film of the same name directed by Dave Green; the sequel to Teenage Mutant Ninja Turtles (2014), and the second and final installment in the Teenage Mutant Ninja Turtles reboot film series.
-Steve Jablonsky composed the film's score, while Mexican boy band CD9 performed the updated version of the original show's theme song for the film.
-The album was released on June 3, 2016 by Paramount Music.
+Teenage Mutant Ninja Turtles: Out of the Shadows (Music from the Motion Picture) is the soundtrack album to the 2016 film of the same name, which is the sequel to Teenage Mutant Ninja Turtles (2014).
+The album features the original score composed by Steve Jablonsky and was released on June 3, 2016 by Paramount Music.

 Background

 The original score for Out of the Shadows was written by Steve Jablonsky, who replaced Brian Tyler from the first film and was recommended by the film's executive producer Michael Bay, whom Jablonsky had collaborated in most of the Transformers film series.
 Like his other projects, Jablonsky would score for the film before eight to ten months, but as the film "was CGI-heavy" he felt it as extremely challenging, since "the visuals coming in late made it challenging for an additional reason—almost nine times out of ten, the music doesn’t fit the scenes or sequences when post-production is finished, which would necessitate for re-scoring the film".

 Jablonsky played music for the titular theme for the crew members, which they liked it and taking the cues, he used them in multiple ways, including the main title theme.
 He added that "there aren’t many things more lighter and fun.
 Even when they’re in the middle of a life-and-death action scene, they’re still cracking jokes, so I don’t want to take the music too seriously" as the music for the Transformers series being "dark and heavy", resulting him to write fun music.

 On the film, Jablonsky said "the way that they shot the opening and designed this new Turtles adventure was very dramatic – it is all about the city of New York, and the Turtles, and these energetic helicopter shots, all following the brothers on this big mission.
 There’s a build-up to something you think will be huge, but actually, they’re just going to see a Knicks game.
 And we knew that right up front.
 We saw this as a big theme moment, and a chance to set up the Turtles – who are important to the city – and do something bold, and high-energy, but still very fun."